My Marriage Certificate Is Missing My Married Name. Now What?

 Relief over your marriage certificate working out after all.

-For those predominate states, your marriage certificate is proof of a name change event, even if it doesn't show your new name.
+For those predominate states, a certified copy of your marriage certificate is proof of a name change event, even if it doesn't show your new name.

-The act of marriage itself is what allows your name change to take place when your marriage certificate will never show a new name field because of its inherent design.
+The act of marriage itself is what allows your name change to take place when your marriage certificate does not show a new name field because of its inherent design.

 They did ask for my new name, but I screwed up